Glitch on BattleBots

 Team Management & Miscellaneous

-• Grown the Combat Robotics at Berkeley club from 0 to 55 members in 2 years, guiding and acting as the lead design reviewer for 10 teams as they developed combat specific and general engineering skills
+• Grew the Combat Robotics at Berkeley club from 0 to 55 members in 2 years, guiding and acting as the lead design reviewer for 10 teams as they developed combat specific and general engineering skills

 • Led two iterations of the 20 person design, manufacturing and competing of Glitch in ~1 year build cycles and an intense 2 week of fights and repairs